National rules are tightening for platforms that serve minors or restrict access by age. In 2026, requirements still differ sharply by region.

 US: State-by-state.
 Roughly half of US states have passed or are advancing laws that require age checks for social media, gaming, or adult content.
 Methods and strictness vary.
 The FTC has signalled support for certain age-verification technologies under COPPA, subject to accuracy, security, and data-minimisation conditions.
 Some state laws have faced First Amendment challenges.

 Australia.
 From March 2026, Age-Restricted Material Codes apply to a wide set of services (e.g. social media, app stores, AI chatbots, pornography).
-Platforms must use robust age verification (e.g. facial age estimation, digital wallets, or photo ID) for high-impact content.
+Platforms must use strong age verification (e.g. facial age estimation, digital wallets, or photo ID) for high-impact content.
 Penalties for non-compliance are significant.

 Platforms operating in multiple jurisdictions should map obligations per territory and choose age-assurance solutions that support compliance and data minimisation in each.
 A single privacy-first integration, where you receive only an 18+ token and an Audit ID per verification with no ID or face storage, can serve UK, EU, US, and Australian requirements without duplicating systems or data.